project-robius/robius.rs/content/blog/2024-12-28-robius-retrospective-2024.md

 As our primary objective, we have published several crates intended to be used directly by app devs to access a given platform feature or OS service from their app.
 The main goal here is for each crate to offer a safe, platform-agnostic abstraction, such that the app dev need not worry about writing any platform-specific code or dealing with each platforms' idiosyncracies.

-We began working on these crates in late Spring of 2024; development has been a bit intermittent but we are ramping up for the coming year.
-While we expect to publish many more in the future, here is the current list:
+We began working on these crates in late Spring of 2024.
+While development started out gradually, we are significantly ramping up our efforts for the coming year and expect to publish more frequently.
+That being said, here is the current list:

 * [`robius-location`]: access the current geolocation of the user's device
 * [`robius-authentication`]: display a native biometric or password authentication prompt